elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/how-does-achilles-legacy-influence-greek-mythology-and-culture.md

     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods
 related_article5:
-    id: 166536
+    id: 166549
     title: >-
-        What are the key achievements and challenges faced by Hercules in Greek mythology?
+        How does Greek mythology explain natural events and their connection to the environment?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-key-achievements-and-challenges-faced-by-hercules-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-does-greek-mythology-explain-natural-events-and-their-connection-to-the-environment
 ---

 &nbsp;